ressy/example-partis/README.md

     conda env update --file environment.yml
     conda activate example-partis

+(Pro tip: use [mamba](https://mamba.readthedocs.io/en/latest/index.html) as a drop-in replacement for conda for an enormous speed-up of dependency resolution.)

 Setting up partis itself:

     # Lots of additional software is supplied via git submodules, so we'll make